asalminen/arduinobootloader/README.md

-# Arduino bootloader
+# Arduino / atmega328 bootloader

-Arduino bootloader which starts in software reset and can be controlled with eeprom flag.
-For wireless flashing with HC-05 and HC-06 BT modules whitout hw mods.
+This bootloader starts in software (and hw) reset and can be controlled with eeprom flag.
+Used for wireless flashing with HC-05 and HC-06 BT modules whitout hw mods.
+This sould work with any serial bridge that is tx/rx capaple.

 This is derived from https://github.com/arduino/Arduino/tree/master/hardware/arduino/avr/bootloaders/atmega I was unable to fork only needed dir and whole arduino project was too large to clone just for fun.
 Thus created new repo.